How to move to Canada from the US

 Canada's publicly funded healthcare system, known as Medicare, differs significantly from the US system.
 US citizens can access this system after obtaining permanent residence or a work permit and meeting provincial residency requirements.

-- Universal coverage for medically necessary services
+- Universal coverage applies to medically necessary services.

-- Prescription drugs are not universally covered, though some provinces offer drug plans
+- Prescription drugs are not universally covered, though some provinces offer drug plans.

 Housing market

-Housing costs and availability vary greatly by city and province:
+Housing costs and availability vary greatly by city and province.

-- Major cities like Toronto and Vancouver have notoriously high housing costs
+- Major cities like Toronto and Vancouver have notoriously high housing costs.

-- Smaller cities and rural areas often offer more affordable options
+- Smaller cities and rural areas often offer more affordable options.

-- Some provinces have rent control policies that protect tenants
+- Some provinces have rent control policies that protect tenants.

 It is important to research the local housing market thoroughly before moving, considering factors like proximity to work and amenities.